E-mail: [email protected]

-John is currently a Professor in and the Head of the Department of Construction Management, Nelson Mandela Metropolitan University (NMMU).
-He is also the Programme Director, MSc (Built Environment) Programme.
-His qualifications include BSc (Building Management), MSc (Construction Management) and PhD (Construction Management).
+John is currently Professor of Construction Management, Nelson Mandela University.
+His qualifications include BSc (Building Management) (5-year programme), MSc (Construction Management) and PhD (Construction Management).
 Responsibilities include, research, supervision and promotion of research, publishing, lecturing, community service, professional association, career promotion, and administration.
 He is an NRF Category C2 rated researcher and was ranked within the top 20 researchers at the then University of Port Elizabeth in 2000 for the period 1995-1999, and in 2000 to 2003.
-In 2005 he was awarded ‘Researcher of the Year 2004’.
-From 2007-2009 for the years 2006-2008, and in 2012 and 2013 for the years 2011 and 2012, he was awarded ‘Faculty Researcher of the Year’.
-He was also the ‘School of the Built Environment Researcher of the Year’ from 2007-2015 for the years 2006-2014.
+In 2005, he was awarded ‘Researcher of the Year 2004’.
+From 2007-2009 for the years 2006-2008, and in 2012, 2013, 2016, 2017, and 2018 for the years 2011, 2012, 2015, 2016, and 2017 he was awarded ‘Faculty Researcher of the Year’.
+He was also the ‘School of the Built Environment Researcher of the Year’ from 2007-2018 for the years 2006-2017.
 In addition, he supervises a range of built environment, construction, and project management related research at honours, masters, and doctoral level.
-To date he has graduated 13 Doctorates.
-John has either presented or presents the subjects, Materials and Methods 2 and 3, Construction Management 3, and 4, and Construction Health and Safety 4, to either architectural, construction management or quantity surveying students, or a combination thereof.
-He also presents the Construction Marketing, Environmental Management, Health and Safety (H&S) Management A and B, Risk Management, and Total Quality Management (TQM) modules on the MSc (Built Environment) programme.
+To date he has graduated, among other, 17 Doctorates.
+John has either presented or presents the subjects, Materials and Methods 2 and 3, Construction Management 3, and 4, and the health and safety (H&S) component of Construction Management 4, to either architectural, construction management, or quantity surveying students, or a combination thereof.
+He has also presented, or presents the Construction Marketing, Environmental Management, Health and Safety Management A and B, Risk Management, and Total Quality Management (TQM) modules on the MSc (Built Environment) programme.
 John has developed a four-day Certificate Programme in Construction H&S, and a five-day Client Appointed H&S Agent Certificate programme, in addition to other H&S seminars and workshops.
 He has also moderated various construction related subjects at the former Port Elizabeth Technikon, University of Cape Town, the then University of Natal, and NMMU.

-Prior to commencing employment at NMMU in mid 1990, John was a Contracts Manager for Murray & Roberts (EP) (Pty) Ltd., a regional entity of a large national general contractor, operating continentally and internationally.
-He was a bursary student, and worked for them during his fourth and fifth years of study.
+Prior to commencing employment at NMMU in mid 1990, John was a Contracts Manager for Murray & Roberts (EP) (Pty) Ltd., a regional entity of a large national general contractor.
+He was a bursary student and worked for them during his fourth and fifth years of study.
 Salient construction achievements include 5-star H&S gradings and national places in the top three in H&S competitions.

 His consultancy Construction Research Education and Training Enterprises (CREATE) undertakes extensive H&S training, project H&S consulting services to clients, project managers, and designers, and contract research in the fields of H&S, quality, and industry performance.
 Notable clients include Anglo American Projects, the Construction Industry Development Board (cidb), East Cape Department of Roads and Public Works, ESKOM, and the International Labour Organisation (ILO).

-Professional registration includes registration as a Pr CM and a Pr CHSA with the South African Council for the Construction and Project Management Professions (SACPCMP).
+Professional registration includes registration as a Pr CM and a Pr CHSA with the South African Council for the Project and Construction Management Professions (SACPCMP).

 Past representation includes the Regional Education Advisory Committee (REAC), Building Construction Standards Generating Body (SGB), Construction Education Training Authority (CETA) (EC), and Construction Industry Development Board Stakeholders Forum.
-Current representation includes: Coordinator, Africa and Middle East, CIB Work Group W99 (Safety and Health in Construction), and International Coordinator, CIB Task Group 59 (People in Construction).
+Current representation includes Coordinator, Africa and Middle East, CIB Work Group W99 (Safety and Health in Construction), and recent past representation includes, International Coordinator, CIB Task Group 59 (People in Construction).

 Completed construction related research includes, among other: a range of H&S and ergonomics studies; environmental practices; drug and other substance abuse; older workers in construction, worker participation; image of the industry; the practice of construction management; career awareness; primary health promotion; HIV & AIDS, TQM, women in construction, and industry performance.